nvngroup/pitu/DOCUMENTATION-en.md

 #### 5. Cache and Performance Utilities

 - **cachedGroupMetadata**: Implement group metadata cache to reduce repeated calls and improve performance.
-- **getMessage**: Allows Baileys to fetch old messages from your local storage.
+- **getMessage**: Allows Pitu to fetch old messages from your local storage.

 #### 6. General Helpers